----------------------------------------

 }

-The AnnotatedPreferences helper will read your *preferences.properties, apply updates from java.util.prefs.Preferences, and then set the values of all static fields annotated with @Preference.
+The AnnotatedPreferences helper will read your *preferences.properties, apply updates from java.util.prefs.Preferences that have been added via -settings .., and then set the values of all static fields annotated with @Preference.
 It handles basic types like int, long, double, boolean, String, File.
 It can also parse comma-separated items into int[] or String[].

 By default, it uses the name of the field as the name of the preference setting, which can be overridden via @Preference(name="name_of_settings").
 If more elaborate settings need to be handled, AnnotatedPreferences.initialize returns a PreferencesReader, or you could directly use that lower level API like this: